 Trace and Diagnostic Utility

-The FFTRACE program collects trace and debug lines from all CopiaFacts utility programs (but the COPIAFACTS Server Engine also has its own trace and debug capability).
-Using FFTRACE you can set what level of information you require from each program and whether the trace information displayed on the screen should also be written to a log file.
+FFTRACE allows setting the level of information you require from each program and whether the trace information displayed on the screen should also be written to a log file.
 FFTRACE uses Windows messages for communication, so only monitors programs running on the same machine and in the same Windows station.

-FFTRACE controls the level of tracing information that each application is requested to provide.
-It therefore allows you to monitor progress or obtain diagnostic information without having to restart the application in trace or debug mode.
+Because FFTRACE controls the level of tracing information that each application is requested to provide, it allows you to monitor progress or obtain diagnostic information without having to restart the application in trace or debug mode.
 Each supported CopiaFacts application will monitor the options set by FFTRACE at regular intervals and respond accordingly.

 Selecting a Node Name

-You must specify a node name the first time you run FFTRACE unless one has already been registered in your local COPIAFACTS.INI file by the COPIAFACTS Server program.
-If the machine running FFTRACE is also running the COPIAFACTS Server Engine, you must keep the same node name.
+You will be prompted for a folder and a node name the first time you run FFTRACE unless one has already been registered in the registry by the COPIAFACTS Server program.
+If the machine running FFTRACE is also running the COPIAFACTS Server Engine, the name of its node will be the default.

-Trace log files use the node name as the filename part of their pathname.
+Trace log files use the node name as the file name part of their pathname.
 The extension is .FTx where x is the day-of-week code (Sunday=0).
-So for node M1 the FFTRACE trace log file is named M1.FT1 on Monday (and the COPIAFACTS Server Engine trace log file is M1.TR1).
+So for node M1_1234 the FFTRACE trace log file is named M1_1234.FT1 on Monday (and the COPIAFACTS Server Engine trace log file is M1_1234.TR1).

 You can use the File | Node Name menu dialog to set or change the node name, but this is not normally necessary after first installation on a machine.
 If you accidentally use the same node name and network directory from more than one machine running FFTRACE, it is likely that sharing violations will occur: FFTRACE detects this and disables writing to the trace file on all except one of the duplicates.